gaepdit/complaint-tracking/README.md

 * **LocalRepository** — A class library implementing the repositories and data stores using static in-memory test data (for local development).
 * **EfRepository** — A class library implementing the repositories and data stores using Entity Framework and a database (as specified by the configured connection string).
 * **WebApp** — The front end web application and/or API.
+* **TestData** — A class library containing test data for development and testing.

-There are also corresponding unit test projects for each, plus a **TestData** project containing test data for development and testing.
+There are also corresponding unit test projects for each (not counting the `TestData` project).

 ### Development settings

-The following settings configure the data stores and authentication for development purposes.
-To change these settings, add an "appsettings.Development.json" file in the root of the "WebApp" folder with a `DevSettings` section and a top-level setting named `UseDevSettings`.
-Here's a sample "appsettings.Development.json" file to start out:
+The following settings section configures the data stores, authentication, and other settings for development purposes.
+To work with these settings, add an `appsettings.Development.json` file in the root of the `WebApp` folder with a `DevSettings` section, and make your changes there.
+Here's a sample `appsettings.Development.json` file to start out:

 ```json
 {